Saki Miyashita

 Saki Miyashita (宮下 早紀, Miyashita Saki) is a Japanese voice actress from Kanagawa Prefecture who is currently affiliated with Haikyō.
 She made her debut in 2016, and in 2018 she played her first main role as Kanata Higa in the anime television series Harukana Receive.
-She is also known for her roles as Miki Takekasa in After School Dice Club, Suzuno in LBX Girls, and Siesta in The Detective Is Already Dead.
+She is also known for her roles as Miki Takekasa in After School Dice Club, Suzuno in LBX Girls, Siesta in The Detective Is Already Dead and Still in Love in Umamusume: Pretty Derby.

 Career

 Miyashita started her career after passing an audition held by the voice acting talent agency Sigma Seven.
 Her activities began in 2016, with a background role in the anime series Aikatsu Stars!.
 In 2018, she played her first main role as Kanata Higa in the anime series Harukana Receive; she and co-star Kana Yūki performed the series' opening theme "Fly Two Blue".
 In 2019, she voiced Mayo Ojōsa in Hitori Bocchi no Marumaru Seikatsu and Miki Takekasa in After School Dice Club; she and her After School Dice Club co-stars performed the song "On The Board", which was used as the series' ending theme.
 In 2021, she played the roles of Suzuno in Little Battlers Experience and Siesta in The Detective Is Already Dead.